anabanana09/ManoSamadhaan/README.md

 # ManoSamadhaan

 GitHub Repository Description for ManoSamadhaan
-ManoSamadhaan: Transforming Mental Health Diagnostics and Care

-ManoSamadhaan is a cutting-edge, dual-platform application designed to innovate mental health diagnostics and enhance the interaction between patients and healthcare providers.
+ManoSamadhaan is a dual-platform application designed to innovate mental health diagnostics and enhance the interaction between patients and healthcare providers.
 This repository contains the codebase for a comprehensive solution that utilizes machine learning algorithms and digital communication tools to predict mental health conditions and facilitate effective patient-doctor engagement.

 Key Features: